Moore's Ford Massacre: Activists reenact racist lynching as a call for justice

 "I feel dirty because this is not who I am," said Marbaugh.
 "But I think it's very important to keep this history alive because we don't want to go back to those times."

-Across the room, actors Darrius Bradshaw and Nick Rascona, who play Roger Malcolm and Barnett Hester, rehearsed their lines.
-The play begins with Malcolm shouting and shoving Hester, livid that he’s been sleeping with his wife, Dorothy.
+Across the room, actors Darrius Bradshaw and Nick Rascona, who play Roger Malcom and Barnett Hester, rehearsed their lines.
+The play begins with Malcom shouting and shoving Hester, livid that he’s been sleeping with his wife, Dorothy.

 “I said n---a,’ get off my property!”
 Rascona fires back.